cometapp/engine/content/article3/main.md

 # Article 3: Review of Deep Learning Algorithms for Object Detection

-Image classification models detailled in the previous blog post classify images into a single category, usually corresponding to the most salient object.
+Image classification models detailed in the previous blog post classify images into a single category, usually corresponding to the most salient object.
 However, photos taken with mobile phones are usually complex and contain multiple objects.
 In this case, such models are uncertain about which label to assign.
 An object detection model is therefore more appropriate because it can identify multiple important objects in a single image.
-Moreover, it provides  the localisation of the objects on the image.
+Moreover, it provides  the localization of the objects on the image.

 The purpose of this blog post is to review the state-of-the-art of object detection models.
 We will provide details about the evolution of the architectures of the most accurate object detection models from 2012 up to today.
 We will highlight some models renowned for their speed at inference allowing real-time analysis.
 Note that researchers test their algorithms using different datasets (PASCAL VOC, COCO, ImageNet) which are different between the years.
 Thus the cited accuracies cannot be directly compared *per se*.